ISISNeutronMuon/MDANSE/Doc/pages/workflow.rst

 The analysis is run in steps, iterating over parts of the trajectory.

 If you chose to
-determine the atom velocities by interpolation, it will be done at this stage.
+determine the atom velocities by **interpolation**, it will be done at this stage.

+The iterations over steps will produce partial results.
+This is where the specific equations described in the documentation of an analysis type are applied.
-The iterations over steps will produce partial results, which can be combined into the final result in the next step of the workflow.
+The partial results will be combined into the final result in the next step of the workflow.

 Finalising